JetBrains/intellij-sdk-docs/topics/reference_guide/icons.md

 Use the predefined `AnimatedIcon.Default` loader icon to indicate a long process.
 This icon has a larger `AnimatedIcon.Big` version.

+> Add `true` [`AnimatedIcon.ANIMATION_IN_RENDERER_ALLOWED`](%gh-ic%/platform/ide-core/src/com/intellij/ui/AnimatedIcon.java) client property to list, table, and tree component to repaint animated icons automatically.
+> See its Javadoc for details.

 ## Icon Tooltips

 Register a resource bundle via `com.intellij.iconDescriptionBundle` extension point to provide tooltips automatically for all [`SimpleColoredComponent`](%gh-ic%/platform/platform-api/src/com/intellij/ui/SimpleColoredComponent.java) renderers.